 NACTAL envisions a society committed to respect and protection of the rights of the child and reversing all forms of victimization perpetrated through child trafficking, labour and abuse, thus enabling dignity of the person and the overall human development on Nigeria.

 The membership of NACTAL is open to all civil society organizations working in the area of protection of the rights of children.
-Presently NACTAL has thirty six registered member organizations spread across the six geopolitical zones of the country.
+Presently NACTAL has presence in all the six (6) geo-political zones in Nigeria: north-east, north-west, north-central, south-east, south-south and south-west; with over 136 member organizations.

 NACTAL leadership are made up of men and women with passion, strong commitment and vast experience in the area of child’s rights protection issues.
 The present leadership is made up of a board of trustee headed by Professor Bolaji Owasanoye.
 The National Executive Council (NEC) is headed by Ustaz Amin O. Igwegbe.
 The six zones of the country also have zonal coordinators.